 - Necessity based on emergency.

-Retaining a skilled traffic ticket lawyer to prepare your defense is especially important because most traffic violations are treated as strict liability offenses.
+Retaining a skilled Camden NJ Traffic Ticket Lawyer to prepare your defense is especially important because most traffic violations are treated as strict liability offenses.
 That means that the prosecution must only prove that the violation took place and that you’re the person that committed it.
 Further, traffic ticket cases tend to proceed quickly through the courts, meaning that you will only have a very brief period of time to make your case.

 Because of this, proceeding on your own without getting legal counsel can be very difficult if you don’t have substantial experience navigating the court system.
 Our lawyers are here to put our well-honed legal skills to work to get the best possible outcome in your case.

-Call Today for a Free Initial Consultation with Our Talented Camden, NJ Traffic Ticket Lawyers
+Call Today for a Free Initial Consultation with a Talented Camden NJ Traffic Ticket Lawyer

 If you are unsure how to proceed after receiving a traffic ticket, getting help from an experienced traffic ticket lawyer is the first step.
 At Aydelotte & Scardella Law LLC, our top-rated traffic ticket defense lawyers carefully evaluate every piece of evidence in your case.
 Call our office or fill out this online contact form today to schedule a free initial consultation with a trusted Camden NJ Traffic Ticket Lawyer.

-Frequently Asked Questions About Fighting a Cherry Hill Traffic Ticket
+Frequently Asked Questions About Fighting Traffic Tickets in NJ

 Sometimes a court appearance is mandatory.
 To determine whether you are required to appear in court, look at the bottom of your traffic ticket.
 On the left-hand side, there is a box labeled “Court Appearance Required”.
 If that box is checked, you are required to appear in court.
 The date of your appearance and location are also indicated on the ticket.
 Even if the box is not checked, it is always necessary to appear in court in order to challenge your ticket.
 Our lawyers are here to represent your interests in court and help you understand what to expect from the legal process.